-There is always confusion on site about the required time for the discharge of concrete.
+There is always confusion on site about the required or the allowed time for the concrete discharge.
 Some say it is 60 minutes, 90 minutes, 120 minutes, etc. Which is it?

 One time, we had cast the wall below ground.
 It was in the second basement, and due to the distance of the wall from the truck mixer outside the building, it took several minutes to reach the wall using the bobcat.
 The consultant found out that the concrete had expired and he said to the project engineer, “Engineer, the concrete has expired!”
 He then told the project engineer, “You have to return the concrete or throw it out from here!”

 The project engineer replied, shouting “No!
 As per the standard time… Blah!
 Blah!
 Blah!”
 And so on and so forth.
 You would probably be confused listening to this, if you heard the two voices, as they barely differed from each other.

 The consultant took the delivery notes of the concrete and he said, “Engineer, I will raise an NCR about this because it has become common now and has happened several times already.
 I can’t accept this anymore!”

 And the project engineer replied “Ok, engineer, it’s your right.
 But I will discuss this issue with the resident engineer.”

 Now, the annoying thing was that no one seemed to prevail here.
 If you’re like me, then what would you do in this situation?

 The question is: “What is the basis for calling the concrete expired?”

 Perhaps you came here because you want an answer to this question too.
 Well, hold on, because you will find the answer.